danluu/julia-metaprogramming/on-lisp.md

 # Notes from On Lisp

+Just reading On Lisp and working through it in Julia.
+Nothing to see here

 ## 2.2 Defining functions
 In lisp we can #' to get the definition of a function
 ~~~